Commute-ai/.github/docs/wow.md

 **Monday - Sprint Planning**

 - Review last sprint completions
-- Create and discuss new user stories
+- Create and discuss new user stories in `.github` repo
-- Break down user stories into subtasks
+- Break down user stories into subtasks in specific repos
-- Assign subtasks to developers?
+- Assign subtasks to developers
-- Add everything to weekly milestone
+- User stories tracked with weekly milestones (subtasks are not)

 **During Week - Development**